Rural Monitor Search Results for: hiv

 Date: Jul 26, 2023

-In response to rising rates of overdose death and injection-related disease, rural organizers across the country are testing innovative harm reduction strategies to expand potentially life-saving services to some of the most marginalized members of their communities. - The Rural Monitor
+In response to rising rates of overdose death and injection-related disease, rural organizers across the country are testing innovative harm reduction strategies to expand potentially life-saving services to some of the most at-risk members of their communities. - The Rural Monitor

 ...HIV outbreak in rural Scott County, Indiana, brought national attention to the risk of injection...